eye makeup How to Blend 3 Eyeshadows For A Bold Eye Makeup Look

 So, you want to wear three eyeshadow colors together but you’re not sure which shades to choose.
-Luckily, wearing makeup can be about creativity and expression, so as long as you’re happy with the look there’s really no wrong combo.
-But if you want some foolproof medleys, look for shades that are in the same color family like lavender, violet, and plum or beige, soft brown, and deep brown.
+Luckily, wearing makeup can be about creativity and expression, so as long as you’re happy with the look there’s really no wrong combo — even if you’re a beginner.
+But if you want some foolproof combinations, combine shades that are in the same color family, such as lavender, violet, and plum or beige, soft brown, and deep brown.

 For a romantic eye makeup look, try a base shade that’s rose-colored, then layer on a light dusting of bronze shadow and accent it with a bit of violet.

-For a look that’s truly a standout, try the gorgeous sunset eye, which involves layering shades of bright orange, yellow, and pink.
+For a look that’s truly a standout, try a gorgeous sunset eye, which involves layering shades of bright orange, yellow and pink.

 For a statement look that will sparkle even in a virtual fête, try pairing dark and light shades of blue eyeshadow with silver accents.

-Ready to get to work with your three eyeshadow colors?
-Follow the steps below to put on multiple eyeshadow shades for a gorgeous look.
+If you’re ready to get to work with three eyeshadow colors, follow this step-by-step tutorial to applying multiple eyeshadow shades for a gorgeous look.

 Use the lightest shade in your palette or selection, and brush it on over your entire lid using a fluffy eyeshadow brush, all the way up to your brow bone.